wp-plugins/custom-metadata/readme.txt

 Because the UI thing has [been](http://wordpress.org/extend/plugins/verve-meta-boxes/) [done](http://wordpress.org/extend/plugins/fresh-page/) [before](http://wordpress.org/extend/plugins/pods/).
 And this more closely aligns with the existing WordPress approach of registering new types of content (post types, taxonomies, etc.)

 This is also a developer feature, aimed towards site builders.
 And real developers don't need UIs ;)

+(But really, though, the main benefit of this fact comes into play when you're working with multiple environments, i.e. development/local, qa/staging, production.
+This approach makes it easy to replicate UIs and features without having to worry about database synchronization and other crazy things.)

 = Why isn't the function just `add_metdata_field`?
 Do you really need the stupid `x_`? =